PO CASE Assembly Guide

 Quick Assembly guide for the PO Case:

-Peel the protective film from all acrylic parts.
+Peel the protective film from all acrylic parts as shown, color of film may be different than what's shown below.

 Place the middle layer on top.

 Lightly thread the silver stand offs onto the screws.
 Do this for all four screw/stand offs.
-DO NOT OVER TIGHTEN, Leave loose for now
+DO NOT OVER TIGHTEN, Leave a little loose for now

 Your favorite part.....
-Grab some super glue, any brand will do.
+Grab some Super Glue ( not Gel ), any brand will do.

 The button halves are attached to the blue tape to protect the good side of the buttons during transit.
 The white circle/write button is the exception here, it is face up so it doesn't get mixed with the others.
 Take note I do include 7 extra button assemblies to practice on or to use as spare parts.